wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 3.2.4 =
+* Add: Custom CDN Domain support (check the "Custom CDN Domain" option).
+* Fix: Removed a console.log that was forgotten ;)
+* Change: different way of getting the temporary folder to write files (might help in a few cases).
+* Info: If you are curious about the abandoned island of Gunkanjima (Japan), please check my article here: http://www.totorotimes.com/gunkanjima/.
+I would love tweets and shares, that will definitely help me to do more adventures such as that one.
+Thank you and have a nice week-end everyone!

 = 3.2.2 =
 * Fix: Drag & drop images wasn't working on Firefox and Safari.